 Old flat steel grinder burrs

-One of the most common mistakes is overspending on a brewing device and underspending on the grinder.
-Vincent explains, “The quality of the grinder is just as important as the brewer, and in many cases, even more important.
+One common mistake: overspending on a brewing device and underspending on the grinder.
+Tom explains, “The quality of the grinder is just as important as the brewer, and in many cases, even more important.
 If you cannot invest in both, I would prioritize the grinder.”

 By focusing on these essentials, home brewers can avoid wasted money and disappointment in their cup.
 A reliable burr grinder not only unlocks consistency across brew methods but also ensures that every cup tastes closer to what the roaster intended.

-Follow these steps to keep coffee beans fresh and flavorful:
+Follow these steps to keep coffee beans fresh:

 After extensive testing in home and professional settings, Vincent has a few standouts he personally uses.
 These are not paid endorsements.
 They are his real opinions as of the writing of this article.